peetrike/scripts/Send-PasswordNotification/README.md

 name and extension is _.config_.
 If different name is used, then `-ConfigFile` parameter should be used when running the script.

+> NOTE: The config file encoding should match the [XML declaration](https://www.w3.org/TR/xml/#charencoding).
+> Otherwise the loading fails and script stops running.

-The configuration file contains next configuration elements
+The configuration file contains following configuration elements.

 ### OU